-The new version of Access Structures allows you to search for journals in the CSD and below are some guidelines to help you find the structures associated with a given journal name.
+The new version of Access Structures allows you to search for journals in the Cambridge Structural Database (CSD) and the Inorganic Crystal Structure Database (ICSD) and below are some guidelines to help you find the structures associated with a given journal name.

 For journal searches you will need to type either the journal name, the recognised abbreviated title or the recognised translated name into the journal field and then pick the correct journal from the list of journals that match the text you have typed.
 Searches for partial journal name or wild cards are not currently supported.